Hackathon

 Background:

-YSR Kadapa district is characterized by dryland conditions, variable rainfall, and increasing climate risks, affecting crop productivity and farmer incomes.
-Farmers often lack access to localized weather-based advisories and climate-resilient cropping strategies.
-Sustainable practices such as natural farming and resource-efficient methods are being promoted but require stronger integration with advisory systems.
+YSR Kadapa district is predominantly dryland, with variable rainfall patterns and increasing climate risks affecting crop productivity and farmer incomes.
+While sustainable practices such as natural farming and resource-efficient methods are being promoted, their adoption remains limited due to inadequate and fragmented advisory systems.

 Challenge Statement:

-Design solutions that enhance climate resilience and sustainability in agriculture through better planning, advisory, and resource management.
+Design integrated solutions that enhance climate resilience and sustainability in agriculture by combining climate-smart practices with effective, real-time advisory and institutional support systems.

 Indicative Focus Areas: